A Practical Guide

 ExcellentAmong the darkest skies you can reach from Bangalore.
 Far enough that it's a weekend trip, not a one-night drive.
 We run camps at Balyabane, a working coffee estate in Theralu - skies dark enough that the Milky Way casts a faint shadow.

-See Coorg events →Idukki, Kerala (Highranges)
+Stargazing in Coorg - full guide →Idukki, Kerala (Highranges)

 See Idukki page →What to bring